-The Boston Velvet hat falls in the hipster category of hats.
-This is the perfect hat to wear on the ski slope, out for a day of sledding, or just to keep your head warm when the chill it just too much.
-It is such a soft and warm hat.
-A free crochet pattern in 7yr/XS for this Boston Velvet Hat is found at the end of this post.
-You can purchase the complete pattern that includes all sizes in my Etsy and Love Crafts Shop, as well as Ravelry.
-I feel this is a beginner friendly hat, but a working knowledge of Front Post and Back Post stitches will make this an Easy hat for you to crochet.
-You will find a Free Crochet Pattern for this hat in this post.
+If you are looking for a hat that falls in the Hipster category, then this is the Hipster Hat for you.
+It is the perfect to wear on the ski slope, out for a day of sledding or to keep your head warm when the chill is too much.
+This has is so soft and warm.
+I feel this is a beginner friendly crochet pattern, but a working knowledge of Front Post and Back Post stitches will make this an Easy hat for you to crochet.
+Scroll to the bottom of this post to find the pattern in the Children’s size.

-Here on “My Side Of The Mountain” sled riding consists of a large gathering of folks.
+This is the hat I would wear if I would ever go sled riding.
+Here on “My Side Of The Mountain” sled riding excursions consists of a large gathering of folks.
 If a tractor inner tube is available you know it’s going to be a long night.
 A large bon fire is built and then you try to get as many people as possible on that inner tube for an intense ride down the hill.
-Sometimes folks fall off if an unforeseen bump is hit on the trail.
+Sometimes folks fall off when an unforeseen bump is hit on the trail.
 I’m a little too old for those excursions now…so I just leave it to the younger folks.

 There are many different velvet yarns to choose from, but one of my favorites is Bernat’s Velvet Yarn.
 You can find it at Yarnspirations.com There are 20 shades to choose from.
 It is a 5 chunky gauge and it is recommended that you hand wash your items to keep the yarn looking fresh and new.
 It is 100% polyester and each ball size is 300g / 10.5 oz, 288 meters / 315 yards